Heel (professional wrestling): History

-On other occasions, wrestlers who are positioned as faces receive a negative audience reaction despite their portrayal as heroes.
+On other occasions, professional wrestlers who are positioned as faces receive a negative audience reaction despite their portrayal as heroes.
 An example is Roman Reigns, who in 2018 was a top face in WWE, but got booed in his matches while his opponents got cheered regardless of their status as face or heel, due to perceived favoritism from WWE executives and a lack of character development.
 Such characters often (but not always) become nudged into becoming villains over time or retooled to present a different public image, such as The Rock's turn from a clean-cut face to self-absorbed narcissist in the Nation of Domination heel stable, or Tetsuya Naito's fan rejection of his babyface causing him to drastically form Los Ingobernables de Japon.
 The term "heel" does not, in itself, describe a typical set of attributes or audience reaction, but simply a wrestler's presentation and booking as an antagonist.

 Depending on the angle, heels can act cowardly or overpowering to their opponents.
 For instance, a "closet champion" in particular is a term for a heel in possession of a title belt who consistently dodges top flight competition and attempts to back down from challenges.
 Examples include Seth Rollins during his first WWE World Heavyweight Championship reign, Charlotte during her Divas/Raw Women's Championship reign, the Honky Tonk Man during his long Intercontinental Championship reign, Tommaso Ciampa during his NXT Championship reign and The IIconics during their WWE Women's Tag Team Championship reign.
 Brock Lesnar's character in WWE had heel aspects, and was well known for failing to regularly defend his title (especially during his first Universal Championship reign), often only performing on pay-per-view events and not on SmackDown or especially Raw as he was only on a part-time appearance contract with WWE.
 This sort of behavior supports the intended kayfabe opinion that the face (or faces) the heel is feuding with is actually more deserving of the title than the title-holding heel is.
 Heels may beg for mercy during a beat down at the hands of faces, even if they have delivered similar beat downs with no mercy.
 Ric Flair in particular has been well known for begging an opponent off, then hitting a low blow on his distracted opponent.
 Other heels may act overpowering to their opponents to play up the scrappy underdog success story for the face.